Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 |   13A..145    | 45 48 59 48 42 58 30 38 41 41 56 33 | "EHYHBX08AAV3"  | ASCII         |
 |   others      | 00                            | ?                     |               |

+# Packet types 36..3E

+Contains a number of parameters, just like packet type 35

-## Packet types 60..8F for communicating field settings
+# Packet types 60..8F

 A packet of type 60..8F communicates 5 field settings (using a payload of 20 bytes, or 4 bytes per field setting).
-This occurs after a restart (all field settings are sent by heat pump upon requests by the thermostat), or when a field setting is manually changed at the thermostat.
+This occurs after a restart (all field settings are sent by heat pump upon requests by the thermostat), or when a field setting is manually changed at the main controller.
 For some reason, 4 000086/000087 packets will be inserted at certain moments even though these do not communicate any usable field settings.

 The packet type corresponds to the field settings according to the following table: